 When CBD is extracted from the plant CBD is not the only thing extracted.
 CBD is just 1 of over 80 different cannabinoids, terpenes, chlorophyll, and flavonoids.
 To get a pure CBD you have to extract it away from everything else to remain with a 99% pure CBD isolate.
 Basically, you are isolating the CBD away from all the other potential benefits including THC.

 The below image is what a raw CBD powder looks like when it’s been isolated.
+There is a difference between CBD Isolate Vs Full Spectrum.

-Saying that CBD has many benefits that have been studied over the last 30 years and lots of questions still to be asked and looked into.
+Saying that CBD has many benefits that have been studied over the last 30 years and lots of questions are still to be asked and looked into.
 Right now we know some of the potential benefits of CBD alone are as follows:

 -Suppresses muscle spasms